mnevison/milestone-p1/README.md

 To deploy the site Via Netlify using a GitHub repository:

 1. Login to GitHub (Or sign up).
-2. Goto the repository for the project, <https://github.com/mnevison/milestone-p1>
-3. Login to Netlify (Or sign up).
+2. Login to Netlify (Or sign up).
-4. Link your GitHub account to your Netlify account.
+3. Link your GitHub account to your Netlify account.
-5. Find the "Sites" section on the main page and "Add new site".
+4. Find the "Sites" section on the main page and "Add new site".
-6. Select the repository you want to deploy.
+5. Select the repository you want to deploy.
-7. Configure the site and deploy it.
+6. Configure the site and deploy it.
 You will be provided with a URL to the deployed site.

 ### Local Development